amoretspero/JavaBuild/README.md

 This is for **windows-only**.
 Other platform support will be added soon.

 ## Supported Features

 ### Java file compilation
 JavaBuild will compile all <code>.java</code> files listed in "files" array.
 You should omit file type extension <code>.java</code>

+### Run-After-Build
+JavaBuild supports running programs right after build.
+When specified in "runs" array, JavaBuild will automatically run them when all build is successful.
+File names in "runs" array should be included in "mains" array.
+You should omit file type extension <code>.java</code>

 ### Java compile options